ACLs, Filtering, NAC, Hardening, and Key Management

 Remediation VLANDevice is missing required endpoint protection or updates

-Guest VLANVisitor authenticates through captive portal
+Guest VLANVisitor authenticates through a captive portal

 IoT VLANPrinter or camera is profiled and restricted